 OUR PRETTY VILLAGE, RAVENSTONEDALE, has the rare distinction of still having 2 pubs!
 It's a pleasant 10-15 minute stroll from the campsite, through the fields or down the lane.

 Call in for coffee, a pint or a meal (including breakfasts) at the Kings Head or the Black Swan.
-Both serve real ales and excellent food.
-Both have riverside gardens and are dog friendly.
+Both have riverside gardens, serve real ales and excellent food, and are dog friendly.
 It's advisable to book your meal in summer and at weekends.

 Visit the Scar Art Gallery, next to the Black Swan, to see work by local artists; St Oswald's church with it's unusual layout and the churchyard with Gilbertine monastic ruins.
 Children will enjoy the little playground by the river.

 In summer, Ravenstonedale's very own taste of Italy, Pizza Artigiano, will cook you a truly yummy stonebaked pizza to bring home to the campsite.

 You don't need to be a serious golfer to enjoy a round at the Riverside Golf Course - pretty, informal, fun, and inexpensive.
 9/18 holes.
 Clubs available at the campsite.

 Experienced riders can go pony trekking on the fells from Stonetrail Riding Centre.

 Bring your racquet and play tennis on the public court by the river.
 Honesty box.